Walter Warlimont

-Walter Warlimont (3 October 1894 – 9 October 1976) was a German staff officer during World War II.
-He served as deputy chief of the Operations Staff, one of departments in the Oberkommando der Wehrmacht (OKW), the Armed Forces High Command.
+Walter Warlimont (WAH-li-moh; 3 October 1894 – 9 October 1976) was a German Army staff officer and general during World War II.
+He served as deputy chief of the Operations Staff, one of the departments in the Oberkommando der Wehrmacht (OKW), the Armed Forces High Command.
 Following the war, Warlimont was convicted in the High Command Trial and sentenced to life imprisonment as a war criminal.
 He was released in 1954.

 World War I and inter-war years

 Warlimont was born in Osnabrück, Germany.
 In June 1914, just before the start of World War I, he was commissioned as a second lieutenant in the 10th Prussian Foot Artillery Regiment based in Alsace.
 During the war, he served as an artillery officer and battery commander in France and later in Italy.
 In late 1918, he served in General Ludwig Maercker's Freikorps Jäger rifle corps.

 In the inter-war years, Warlimont served in various military roles.
 In 1922, he served in the 6th Artillery Regiment and in 1927, as a captain, he was the second adjutant to General Werner von Blomberg, chief of the Truppenamt, the covert German General Staff.
 In May 1929, Warlimont was attached to the U.S. Army for a year to study American industrial mobilization theory during wartime.
 This led to his service between 1930 and 1933 as a major on the staff of the Industrial Mobilization Section of the German Defence Ministry.
 He became the Section's chief in 1935.

 Between August and November 1936, following the outbreak of the Spanish Civil War, Warlimont served as the Reich War Minister (OKH General Staff)'s Wehrmacht Plenipotentiary Delegate to the government of Spanish General Francisco Franco in Spain.
 Reich War Minister Werner von Blomberg directed Warlimont to coordinate German aid in support of Franco's battle against the Spanish government forces.

 In 1937, he wrote the Warlimont Memorandum calling for the reorganisation of the German armed forces under one staff unit and one supreme commander.
 The plan was to limit the power of the high officer caste in favour of Adolf Hitler.
 On the basis of this memorandum, Hitler developed the Oberkommando der Wehrmacht (High command of the armed forces), with Hitler as supreme commander.
 Warlimont was rewarded in 1939 with a post as deputy to General Alfred Jodl.
 In 1938 he was promoted to colonel and became commander of the 26th Artillery Regiment.